Hiking Adventures with Puppies and Young Dogs

 • Stay hydrated and take breaks: Remember to stay hydrated and take breaks as needed, both for yourself and your dog.
 Bring enough water for both of you, and find shade or a cool spot to rest during hot weather.

-• Keep an eye out for wildlife: While nature, you may come across wildlife such as squirrels, rabbits, or even larger animals like deer or bears.
+• Keep an eye out for wildlife: While exploring nature, you may come across wildlife such as squirrels, rabbits, or even larger animals like deer or bears.
 Keep your dog under control and refrain from allowing them to chase or disturb the wildlife.
 This helps maintain a safe environment for both animals and hikers.

 • Carry extra water and snacks for your dog: Just like us, dogs need to stay hydrated and fueled during hikes.
 Bring extra water and snacks specifically for your dog to keep their energy levels up.